iremanter/Sales-Analysis-with-Tableau/README.md

 ● Exclude Revenue LOD: Computes revenue while excluding a specific description.
 ● Measure Dynamic: Dynamically selects between revenue and quantity based on user input.

-Moreover, the detail explanation of the parameters and sets as follows:
+The detail explanation of the parameters and sets as follows:

 ● Top X Products by Quantity Sold: The top X products are determined based on quantity sold, with the selectable range between 1 and 11.
 ● Select Measure Name: Enables the user to choose between quantity or revenue as the measure to analyze.